Russia’s drone army contains heaps of Western electronics. Can the U.S. cut them off?

 Russia is known for its scientists and hackers but makes little of its own electronics or computer hardware, relying largely on imports.
 Yet blocking the flow of these goods could prove difficult.

-Many of the drone components that CAR identified traveled to Russia via obscure middlemen and small trading companies whose businesses could be tough to track.
+Some of the drone components that CAR identified traveled to Russia via obscure middlemen and small trading companies whose businesses could be tough to track.

 What’s more, the relatively small quantities that Russia’s military is likely to need might allow it to acquire components surreptitiously, said Malcolm Penn, the chief executive of London-based semiconductor research firm Future Horizons.